Gunveersg/SnakeGame/README.md

 # SnakeGame
-The classic Snake game implemented using vanilla Javascript and Html,Css.
+The classic Snake game implemented using vanilla Javascript and HTML,CSS.